top of page

 How much money can I gift to someone?

-If you gift $17K, to one person, you'll file a gift tax return, and you still won't pay gift taxes yet.
-That $1K overage counts towards a lifetime exemption amount of $12.06M in 2022 for the feds and $9.1M in 2022 for CT.
-You'll pay gift taxes only after all of your yearly gift overages (the $1K over the $16K) add up to more than the lifetime exemption amount ($9.1M in 2022 for CT).
+If you gift $18K, to one person, you'll file a gift tax return, and you still won't pay gift taxes yet.
+That $1K overage counts towards a lifetime exemption amount of $12.92M in 2023 for the feds and for CT.
+You'll pay gift taxes only after all of your yearly gift overages (the $1K over the $18K) add up to more than the lifetime exemption amount.

 Finally, gifts to paid to charities, political organizations, or gifts paid on behalf of someone directly to a school or doctor are non taxable.